perany4m/canvg/README.md

 which can make problems with platforms such as Heroku.

-My version is based on https://github.com/syntheticore/node-canvg and somewhat more bundled and simplified
+My version is based on https://github.com/syntheticore/node-canvg and is somewhat more bundled and simplified

 ## Usage
 import renderSvg.js into your html files